makerdao/auction-keeper/README.md

   * submitting approvals
   * adjusting the balance of surplus to debt
   * queuing debt for auction
-  * biting a CDP or starting a flap or flop auction
+  * biting a vault or starting a flap or flop auction
 * The keeper does not check model prices until an auction exists.
-As such, it will `kick`, `flap`, or `flop` in response to opportunities regardless of whether or not your Dai or MKR balance is sufficient to participate.
+When configured to create new auctions, it will `bite`, `flap`, or `flop` in response to opportunities regardless of whether or not your Dai or MKR balance is sufficient to participate.
 This too imposes a gas fee.
 * When using `--vat-dai-target` to manage Vat inventory: After procuring more Dai, the keeper should be restarted to add Dai to the Vat.
+* Biting vaults to kick off new collateral auctions is an expensive operation.
+To do so without a VulcanizeDB subscription, the keeper initializes a cache of urn state by scraping event logs from the chain.
+The keeper will then continuously refresh urn state to detect undercollateralized urns.
+   * Despite batching log queries into multiple requests, Geth nodes are generally unable to initialize the urn state cache in a reasonable amount of time.
+As such, Geth is not recommended for biting vaults.
+   * To manage resources, it is recommended to run separate keepers using separate accounts to bite (`--kick-only`) and bid (`--bid-only`).

 ## Installation